Ria424/developers-animatesdk-docs/Item_object/Item1.md

 #### Description

-Method; retrieves the value of the specified data.
+Method; Retrieves the value of the specified data.

 #### Example